LucySparks/Notion2Anki/README.md

 - Some toggle blocks are empty on export which leads to empty Anki notes.
 The issue is on the Notion side (and they're aware of it).

+- The color of the code block cannot be rendered.